vuejs/vuepress/docs/guide/migration.md

 #### Palette System

-The palette system of default theme has migrated to SASS.
+The palette system of default theme has migrated to SASS and CSS variables.

 See [Default Theme > Styles](../reference/default-theme/styles.md).